OpenUK Kids' Competition and Course : New MiniMu Glove Challenge

 - Competition dates will be September 2020 and exact dates will be confirmed in advance.

 Further details are in the teacher guide which you can view and download from the menu below or by clicking [here].

 The resources in the sections below contain lots of information to help you manage taking part in the competition, please use them.

 All accepted registered groups will be sent 4 glove kits complete with micro:bits by Pimoroni in May.

 By registering and accepting the terms and conditions the team are committing to submit a completed entry.

 Should no entry be received the cost of the items received may be charged to the registering adult.

 Q.Where can I get advice on making and using the glove?

-A.You can review the videos and teacher guide below which include new resources on running your glove making event.
+A.You can use the 10 week course or review the videos and teacher guide below which include new resources on running your glove making event.

 Q.Where can I get more help?